 4. Stay healthy.
-Eating or drinking too much holiday cheer takes your edge off during the day, decreases your energy level, and makes you frustrated come January when clothes feel to tight.
-Keep up with your exercise routine and get good sleep each night, so you can be Jolly at the office.
+Eating or drinking too much holiday cheer takes your edge off during the day, decreases your energy level, and makes you frustrated come January when clothes feel too tight.
+Keep up with your exercise routine and get good sleep each night, so you can be jolly at the office.

-5. It’s okay to say NO. You don’t have to accept every meeting or luncheon request.
-Move some to January when you have more time, and enjoy the ons you can make.
+5. It’s okay to say no. You don’t have to accept every meeting or luncheon request.
+Move some to January when you have more time, and enjoy the ones you can make.

 6. Assess your results each day and week to make sure you stay on track.
 If you are struggling or having too much distraction, talk with the team and get support.
 Don’t wait until the last week when everybody is out on vacation or working hard to get their goals done too.